top of page

 How fast was Masvidal's KO of Askren at UFC 239?

 Five seconds.
 Askren shot for a takedown at the opening bell; Masvidal timed it with a running flying knee that landed clean as Askren dropped his level.
-Referee Herb Dean stopped the contest at 0:05 of round one — the fastest KO in UFC history, surpassing the previous record of nine seconds.
+Referee Herb Dean stopped the contest at 0:05 of round one — the fastest KO in UFC history.

 How did Nunes beat Holm at UFC 239?